Methamphetamine Research Study at the University of Kentucky

 - Men and women ages 18-55 who currently use methamphetamine (meth).

 - Willing to participate as an inpatient (i.e. reside) at the research center for approximately one month.

 - Not currently seeking or undergoing treatment for stimulant abuse or any other substance abuse.

 - Willing to refrain from using alcohol and caffeine for the duration of the study.

-- Are healthy and have no major disease processes.
+- Are healthy and have no major disease processes or major psychiatric disorders.